Skip to main content

 shouldAutomaticallyLink: true,

-shouldRequireVerification: true
+shouldRequireVerification: false

 }